 Better Bond to Dentin

-AbsoLute’s bond to dentin is high; creating adhesion to the tooth that is predictable and simple.
+AbsoLute has high bond to dentin; creating adhesion to the tooth that is predictable and simple.
 Self-etch.
 Self-adhesive.

 Better Bond to Ceramics*